PerMalmberg/CmdParser4Cpp/README.md

 then open the generated solution.

 ## Usage
 This example is taken from the example application.
+Please see the test cases for more detailed usage.

 ```C++